Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

     The fact that many random tests passed successfully does not automatically mean that the property holds for **all** inputs.
     Often the input space is quite large to be covered fully.
-    In this case, it is importnat to think carefully what an implementation the ``Arbitrary`` trait is doing to generate random input for your specific data.
+    In this case, it is important to think carefully about what an implementation of the ``Arbitrary`` trait is doing to generate random input for your specific data.
-    In order to cover corner cases, one can bias the generated data to produce values that a deemed as potentially problematic.
+    In order to cover corner cases, you can bias the generated data to produce values that are deemed as potentially problematic.

 .. |test_infrastructure| replace:: ``test_infrastructure``